App-vNext/Polly/docs/dependency-injection.md

 ```
 <!-- endSnippet -->

-The "my-pipeline" is now registered.
+The "my-pipeline" pipeline is now registered.
 Note that the `InstanceName` is an empty string.
 While we're registering the builder action for a specific pipeline, the `InstanceName` parameter isn't used during the pipeline's registration.
 Some further modifications are required for this to function.

 Introduce the `PipelineNameComparer`: